 The Green Harbors Project For Coastal Ecosystem Stewardship

 a.
-The LivingLabs focus is on storm water management, green roofs and other pervious surfaces, as well as habitat resoration for watersheds self-sustainability
+The LivingLabs focus is on storm water management, green roofs and other pervious surfaces, as well as habitat restoration for watersheds self-sustainability

-- Eelgrass beds and their restoration in Boston Harbor
+3. Eelgrass beds and their restoration in Boston Harbor

 The LivingLabs restoration approach is based on integrated restoration of three keystone coastal habitats where oyster reefs, and other shellfish beds are in the transect with salt marshes and eel grass beds.
 These keystone habitats have been established in nature for millions of years and cannot be restored successfully when separated from each other (Frankic et al, 2011).